hellobloom/ssi-sdk/packages/ecdsa-secp256k1-verification-key-2019/README.md

 # EcdsaSecp256k1VerificationKey2019 suite

-> Typescript library for generating and working with EcdsaSecp256k1VerificationKey2019 key pairs, for use with crypto-ld.
+> TypeScript library for generating and working with EcdsaSecp256k1VerificationKey2019 key pairs, for use with crypto-ld.

 ## Background